nhn/tui.chart/CONTRIBUTING.md

 ### Prerequisites

-Please have the latest stable versions of the following on your machine
+Please have the latest stable versions of the following on your machine.

 - [node](https://nodejs.org/)